Sensors Guide · Air Combat

 PESA

-Passive Electronically Scanned Array.
-Beam steered electronically (one transmitter).
-Faster scan.
+Passive Electronically Scanned Array — beam steered electronically from one transmitter.
 Irbis-E (Su-35), Bars (Su-30MKI).

 AESA